johannbrehmer/simulator-mining-example/README.md

 <img  src="figures/plinko_histogram.png"  width="340" align="right" />

-As a motivating example, consider the simulation for a generalization of the Galton board, in which a set of balls is dropped through a lattice of nails ending in one of several bins denoted by `x`.
+As a motivating example, consider the simulation for a generalization of the [Galton board](https://en.wikipedia.org/wiki/Bean_machine) (or "bean machine"), in which a set of balls is dropped through a lattice of nails ending in one of several bins denoted by `x`.
 The Galton board is commonly used to demonstrate the central limit theorem, and if the nails are uniformly placed such that the probability of bouncing to the left is `p`, the sum over the latent space is tractable analytically and the resulting distribution of `x` is a binomial distribution with `N_rows` trials and probability `p` of success.
 However, if the nails are not uniformly placed, and the probability of bouncing to the left is an arbitrary function of the nail position and some parameter `θ`, the resulting distribution requires an explicit sum over the latent paths `z` that might lead to a particular x.
 Such a distribution would become intractable as Nrows, the size of the lattice of nails, increases.
 The figure to the right shows an example of two latent trajectories that lead to the same x.
 In this toy example, the probability `p(zh, zv, θ)` of going left is given by `(1−f(zv))/2+f(zv)σ(5θ(zh −1/2))`, where `f(zv) = sin(πzv)`, `σ` is the sigmoid function, and `zh` and `zv` are the horizontal and vertical nail positions normalized to `[0, 1]`.
 This leads to a non-trivial `p(x|θ)`, which can even be bimodal.
 While `p(x|θ)` is intractable, the joint score
 􏰀<img  src="figures/joint_score_eqtn.png"  width="150" align="center" />
 can be computed by accumulating the factors `∇_θ log p(zh,zv|θ)` as the simulation runs forward through its control flow conditioned on the random trajectory `z`.
 A similar trick can be applied to extract the joint likelihood ratio
 <img  src="figures/joint_ratio_eqtn.png"  width="150" align="center" />.